Equivariant $A$-theory: Introduction

 and a similar formula for the fixed points of each subgroup $H$. \end{thm}

 To be more specific, the fixed points are the $K$-theory of the category $R^G_{hf}(X)$ of finite retractive $G$-cell complexes over $X$, with equivariant weak homotopy equivalences between them.
-The splitting of this $K$-theory is a known consequence of the additivity theorem, and an explicit proof appears in \cite{wojciech}.
+The splitting of this $K$-theory is a known consequence of the additivity theorem, and an explicit proof appears both in \cite{wojciech} and in earlier unpublished work by John Rognes from the early 1990s.
+In fact, this earlier work by Rognes seems to be the first place where the spectrum $K(R^G_{hf}(X))$ was studied, and it was motivated by a possible variant of the Segal conjecture for $A$-theory.

 In a subsequent paper, we plan to explain how $\bA_G(X)$ fits into a genuinely $G$-equivariant generalization of Waldhausen's parametrized $h$-cobordism theorem.
 The argument we have in mind draws significantly from an analysis of the fixed points of our $\bA_G(X)$ carried out by Badzioch and Dorabia\l{}a \cite{wojciech}, and a forthcoming result of Goodwillie and Igusa that defines $\mc H^\infty(X)^G$ and gives a splitting that recovers \eqref{eq:pi0_splitting}.
 We emphasize that lifting these theorems to genuine $G$-spectra permits the tools of equivariant stable homotopy theory to be applied to the calculation of $\mc H^\infty(X)^G$, in addition to the linearization and trace techniques that have been used so heavily in the nonequivariant case.